nowucca/imp/README.md

 * establish testing regime that uses 2 robot scripts and the proxy

 Milestone 2: Implement an IMAP codec using Netty 4.x with unit tests.
+Codec for Client requests
+* model all commands using apache-james as a guide
+* implement encoder and decoder with unit tests for each command
+* install codecs in accept and connect pipelines

+Codec for Server responses
-* model all commands/messages using apache-james as a guide
+* model all responses using apache-james as a guide
-* implement encoder and decoder with unit tests for each command/message
+* implement encoder and decoder with unit tests for each response
 * install codecs in accept and connect pipelines

 * replay the testing regime from milestone 1 with new codecs installed.

 Usage